 I’ve got my Gantri lights in my office all hooked up to some cheap little smart outfights that I got off Amazon.
 Instead of having to manually turn on each lamp, I’ve got them configured to automatically turn on when the sun is 30 minutes away from setting, and in the early morning as a reminder that I really should be heading to bed.
 While it may sound like a small thing, having these lights run by automation allows me to enjoy them more, without even having to think about it.

 2020 has been a shit year for everyone, but it has enabled me to reconnect with certain things that I was lacking the time for—reading.
 I’m finding myself taking more time to work through my bookshelf, and the combination of multiple dim lights, automation, and a dedicated space, make it all the better.

-After curing so many products on the minimalgoods Instagram over the last few years, I tend to be the guy that people ask for when it comes to product design recommendation, and lights are no exception.
+After curating so many products on the minimalgoods Instagram over the last few years, I tend to be the guy that people ask for when it comes to product design recommendation, and lights are no exception.

 I’m not kidding when I say I recommend Gantri to everyone looking for lighting.
-Typically good design comes at an extraordinary prices, but they’ve managed to hit the perfect price point with designs that are bound to please most people, making these great gift ideas as well.
+Typically good design comes at an extraordinary price, but they’ve managed to hit the perfect price point with designs that are bound to please most people, making these great gift ideas as well.